Thais-PPaiva/MinE/README.md

 ### Change the Python interpreter in the project settings (For Pychar IDE)
 1. Press Ctrl+Alt+S to open the IDE settings and select Project \<project name\> | Python Interpreter.
 2. Expand the list of the available interpreters and click the Show All link.
-3. Select the target interpreter.
+3. Select the target interpreter.<br>
 Source: https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html#add_new_project_interpreter<br>